 Use SWOT and PEST analysis when doing the competitive landscape analysis

-SWOT analysis (or SWOT matrix) is a strategic planning technique used to help a person or organization identify strengths, weaknesses, opportunities, and threats related to business competition or project planning.
+What is SWOT analysis?
+SWOT analysis (or SWOT matrix) is a strategic planning technique used to help a person or organization identify strengths, weaknesses, opportunities, and threats related to business competition analysis or project planning.
 Remember that strengths and weaknesses are internal factors, opportunities, and threats — external.

 PEST (political, economic, social, and technological) is a management method whereby an organization can assess major external factors that influence its operation in order to become more competitive in the market.